cmorty/lejos/parent/README.txt

-NOTE: This README.txt file only applies to the pom.xml file here in the top project, and in sub projects containing a pom.xml file.
+NOTE: This README.txt file only applies to the pom.xml file here in the parent project, and in 'child' projects containing a pom.xml file.

 *** THESE pom.xml FILES ARE NOT THE PRIMARY BUILD SYSTEM.
 The primary build is done via 'ant'.